Salmon-Net seeks to highlight research and catalyze collaboration on emerging science and conservation issues in wild Pacific salmon ecosystems.

-Our scope is broad: we cover topics ranging from salmon ecology and evolution, to watershed ecology, to salmon economics and management.
+Our scope is broad: we cover topics ranging from salmon ecology and evolution to watershed ecology, climate change, salmon economics and management, and land-use change.

-Salmon-Net is an information portal that we hope will be useful to the broad range of people and organizations involved in the conservation and management of Pacific salmon and their ecosystems.
-Our primary activities include:
+The Salmon-Net website is an information portal that we hope will be useful to the broad range of people and organizations involved in the conservation and management of Pacific salmon and their ecosystems.
+Our offerings include:

-- Providing accessible summaries of important new science from the peer-reviewed literature in English and Russian.
-We have purchased open access rights (where needed) to provide public access to the original papers.
+- Accessible Science Spotlights (in English and Russian) that highlight new science from noteworthy peer-reviewed literature.
+We have purchased open access rights to offer public access to original research articles.

-- Providing supporting resources, including presentation slides, photographs, and media links related to the featured science.
+- Supporting resources including presentation slides, photographs, and media links related to the featured science.

-- Convening meetings and working groups focused on scientific needs and ideas relevant to salmon conservation and management.
+- Meetings and working groups focused on scientific needs and ideas relevant to salmon conservation and management.

-We hope that you will both read and use the material posted on this site, as well as contribute your own ideas for material that should be covered here.
+We hope that you will both read and use the material posted on this site, as well as contribute your own ideas for material you’d like to see covered.

-- Suggest an idea for a working group or meeting on a pressing conservation or management issue by contacting us.
-We will consider all ideas and get back in touch about whether we can help execute such gatherings.
+- Suggest an idea for a working group or meeting.
+Working on a pressing conservation or management issue?
+Contact us to inquire about workshop support.
+We will consider all ideas, and let you know how we can help.